jaelynnshelton/Dual_Agenda/README.md

-Dual Agenda
+DUAL AGENDA

-Dual Agenda is a scheduling app that brings school, work, and personal plans together in one place.
+A scheduling app for managing school, work, and personal plans in one place.

-Overview
+📌 About the Project

-Keeping up with classes, work, appointments, and everyday tasks can mean using several different calendars and             reminder apps.
-Dual Agenda is designed to put those schedules into one system.
+Dual Agenda is a scheduling application designed to bring academic, professional, and personal schedules together in one system.

-The project focuses on organizing events by category and giving users a simple way to manage their schedules and           tasks.
+The application allows users to create and manage events and tasks, organize them by category, and keep track of upcoming activities.

- The application is being developed as a software engineering project, with a focus on Java, application                    architecture, database design, and Agile development.
+The project is being developed as part of my software engineering coursework, giving me the opportunity to apply programming, database, architecture, and Agile development concepts to a larger project.

-Why I Built This
+💡 Why I Built This

-The idea behind Dual Agenda came from the difficulty of keeping different parts of a schedule organized in                 separate places.
+Managing school, work, appointments, and personal plans can mean using multiple calendars and reminder apps.

-Instead of having one calendar for school, another for work, and another for personal plans, the goal is to have           them together while still being able to separate and filter them when needed.
+I wanted to explore the idea of having these schedules in one place while still being able to separate and filter them by category.

-It also gave me a chance to take what I've learned in my software engineering classes and apply it to a larger             project instead of working on individual programming assignments.
+Dual Agenda also gives me the opportunity to apply what I've learned in my software engineering courses to a project that is larger than an individual programming assignment.

-Features
+✨ Features
+Scheduling

-Create and manage scheduled events
+Create and manage events
+View calendars and schedules
+Select and interact with scheduled events
+Detect overlapping events
+Organization

-Separate events into academic, professional, and personal categories
+Academic, professional, and personal categories
 Filter events by category

-Validate event information

-Keep track of completed tasks

-Support notifications and reminders
+Manage tasks and completed activities
+User Features

-User authentication and login
+User registration and login

-Select and interact with scheduled events
+Event validation
+Notifications and reminders
+Task completion tracking

-Technologies
+🛠️ Technologies
+Technology	Used For

-Java — Application development
+Java	Application development

-JavaFX — User interface
+JavaFX	User interface

-CSS — Interface styling
+CSS	Interface styling

-MySQL — Database
+MySQL	Database

-GitHub — Version control and collaboration
+GitHub	Version control and collaboration

-GitHub Actions — CI/CD
+GitHub Actions	CI/CD

-Project Structure
-Dual Agenda is organized into three main layers:
+🏗️ Architecture
+Dual Agenda uses a layered architecture to separate the user interface, application functionality, and data management.

+                    ┌──────────────────────┐
+                    │  Presentation Layer  │
+                    │                      │
+                    │      JavaFX UI       │
+                    └──────────┬───────────┘
+                               │
+                               ▼
+                    ┌──────────────────────┐
+                    │    Service Layer     │
+                    │                      │
+                    │  Application Logic   │
+                    │  Event Management    │
+                    │  Validation          │
+                    │  Notifications       │
+                    └──────────┬───────────┘
+                               │
+                               ▼
+                    ┌──────────────────────┐
+                    │      Data Layer      │
+                    │                      │
+                    │   Database Access    │
+                    │    Data Storage      │
+                    └──────────┬───────────┘
+                               │
+                               ▼
+                         ┌──────────┐
+                         │  MySQL   │
+                         └──────────┘
 Presentation Layer

-                |
-                v
+Handles everything the user interacts with, including:

+Calendar and schedule displays
+Event and task input
+Notifications
+User interface controls
 Service Layer
-                |
-                v
-        Data Layer
-                |
-                v
-             MySQL

-Presentation Layer

-This is the part of the application the user interacts with.
-It handles things such as displaying schedules,               collecting information, and showing notifications.

-Service Layer

-The service layer handles the main functions of the application.
+Handles the application's main functionality.

-Current services include:
+Current services:

 AuthenticationService
 ScheduleService
 EventValidationService
 CategoryFilterService
 NotificationService
 TaskCompletionService
 EventSelectionService
 Data Layer

-The data layer handles information that needs to be stored and retrieved, including users, events, and scheduling          information.
+Handles storing and retrieving application data.

+This includes information such as:

+Users
+Events
+Tasks
+Categories
+Scheduling information

-Screenshots
+🖥️ Screenshots
 Screenshots will be added as the application interface is completed.

-Planned screenshots:
+Planned Screenshots
+Screen	Description

-Main dashboard/calendar
+Dashboard	Main scheduling view
+Calendar	View upcoming events
+Event Creation	Create and manage events
+Categories	Filter events by category
+Notifications	View reminders and alerts

+👩‍💻 My Contributions
+I have contributed to the planning, structure, and development of Dual Agenda.

+Architecture
+Designed the layered application structure
+Planned service responsibilities
+Worked on separation of responsibilities
+Application Development
+Scheduling and event functionality
-Event creation
+Event validation
 Category filtering

-Notifications/reminders

-My Contributions

-I have worked on the overall structure and planning of the Dual Agenda project, including:

-Designing the application's layered architecture

-Planning the responsibilities of the service layer

-Working on scheduling and event functionality

-Working on event validation and category filtering

-Contributing to authentication, notifications, and task completion

-Working on project requirements and documentation

-Using GitHub for version control

-Taking part in Agile planning and sprint work

-Applying software engineering principles to the project

-Software Engineering Concepts

-This project has given me experience working with:

-Object-oriented programming

-Layered architecture

-Separation of responsibilities
+Authentication
+Notifications
+Task completion
+Project Development

-Requirements analysis
+Requirements planning

-Database design

-Input validation

-User authentication
+Project documentation
+Sprint planning
 Agile development
+GitHub version control
+CI/CD workflow

+📚 Software Engineering Concepts
+Through this project, I have applied:

+Object-Oriented Programming
+Layered Architecture
+Separation of Responsibilities
+Requirements Analysis
+Database Design
+Input Validation
+User Authentication
+Agile Development
-Sprint planning
+Sprint Planning

-Git and GitHub
+Git & GitHub
 CI/CD

-SOLID principles
+SOLID Principles

+🔄 Agile Methods
+Dual Agenda is being developed using an Agile approach.

+Development is broken into smaller features and tasks that can be planned, developed, tested, and improved throughout the project.

+Current User Functionality
+User can log into the system
+User can view calendars and schedules
+User can create and manage events
+User can create and manage tasks
+System detects overlapping events
+User can mark tasks as completed
+User can filter events by category
+System provides alerts and notifications

-Project Documentation
+📄 Project Documentation

-More detailed information about the project can be found in the documentation folder.
+Additional project documentation is available in the docs folder.

-Architecture
+Document	Description

-Requirements
+SRS	Software Requirements Specification

-Agile Methods
+Architecture	Application architecture documentation Agile Methods	Agile development approach

-Sprint Backlog

-Progress Reports
+Sprint Backlog	Project tasks and sprint planning Progress Reports	Development progress
+Database / ERD	Database structure and relationships

-Project Status / IN DEVELOPMENT
+🚧 Project Status
+In Development

 Dual Agenda is currently being developed as part of my software engineering coursework.

-The project is still being         worked on, so some planned features and documentation are not finished yet.
+The application is still being built, so some features, documentation, and testing are still in progress.

-Future Improvements
+🔮 Future Improvements

-Improving the calendar and overall interface
+Improve the calendar interface

-Expanding reminders and notifications
+Expand reminders and notifications

-Adding more filtering and sorting options
+Add additional filtering and sorting options

-Expanding database functionality
+Expand database functionality

-Adding automated tests
+Add automated testing

-Improving the GitHub Actions workflow
+Improve the GitHub Actions workflow

-Deploying the application

-Adding more screenshots and a demo of the finished application
+Deploy the application

-What I'm Working Toward
+🎯 Project Goal

-The goal is to turn Dual Agenda into a complete scheduling application while continuing to improve my skills in            software development, databases, application design, and working with Git and GitHub.
+The goal of Dual Agenda is to create a practical scheduling application while applying software engineering concepts throughout the development process.

+The project will continue to evolve as new features are developed, tested, and refined.